allyssadalton/SaveMushroomFriend/design_notebooks/design_notebook_allyssa.md

 - **Iteration 4:**
   - **Goal/Task/Rationale:**
+  Create trees!!!

   - **What do you do?**
     {If you ask AI, provide your prompt and link.
 If you fix it yourself, describe how you do it.}
+      I created a function to add a tree on the ground then called it add one at location 5, 1, 5.

 - **Response/Result:**
+    Tree was added, but the mushroom is the same size.

 - **Your Evaluation:** {Issues/errors/your decision:done/discard/revise prompt}
+  Mushroom man size needs fixed.

 - **Iteration 5:**
   - **Goal/Task/Rationale:**
+    Fix the size ratio for mushroom and tree

   - **What do you do?**
     {If you ask AI, provide your prompt and link.
 If you fix it yourself, describe how you do it.}
+      I decided to make the mushroom shorter and skinnier, but I still didn't like how small the trees looked.
+I decided to make them taller, wider, and the leaves larger.

 - **Response/Result:**
+    The size of mushroom to tree is good

 - **Your Evaluation:** {Issues/errors/your decision:done/discard/revise prompt}
+Done

 - **Iteration 6:**